RTBathula/nodeapp/README.md

 }
 ```

-#Build ES6 with babel and and Run Server
+# Build ES6 with babel and and Run Server
 After completing all above steps run your node.js server
 ```
 npm run dev
 npm start
 ```

-#LICENSE

-Copyright 2016
+## Love :heart: to hear feedback from you
+RT Bathula-weirdo,coffee lover
+battu.network@gmail.com